Dear readers of ADxS.org, please forgive the disruption.

 One study found no changes in serum levels of IL-2, IL-4, IL-17, TNF-α and IFN-γ in children with ADHD.54

-The IL-1 type 2 receptor appears to merely bind IL-1 without mediating its own effects.
+The IL-1 type 2 receptor only appears to bind IL-1 without mediating its own effects.
 It thus acts as a kind of IL-1 antagonist.
 IL-4 and dexamethasone increase the formation of IL-1 type 2 receptors.55

-Behaviorally more active rats showed higher peripheral blood levels of proinflammatory cytokines (IL-1α, IL-1β, IL-2, IFN-γ, granulocyte-monocyte LSF) and anti-inflammatory cytokines (IL-4, IL-10) than more passive animals in the nonstressed condition.
-Acute stress caused a decrease in plasma levels of these cytokines in more behaviorally active rats, but an increase in pro-inflammatory IL-1β and anti-inflammatory IL-4 in peripheral blood in more passive animals.51
+Acute stress caused a decrease in plasma levels of these cytokines in more behaviorally active rats, but an increase in proinflammatory IL-1β and anti-inflammatory IL-4 in the peripheral blood of more passive animals.51

 1.2.1.1.1.1.
-Increased turnover of norepinephrine, dopamine, serotonin¶
+Increased turnover of noradrenaline, dopamine, serotonin¶

-IL-1 increases norepinephrine turnover in the hypothalamus (which activates the HPA axis) as well as ACTH and blood cortisol levels and tryptophan levels.
-The maximum occurred after 4 hours.57IL-1, in addition to norepinephrine in the hypothalamus, also increases serotonin turnover throughout the brain1
+IL-1 increases noradrenaline turnover in the hypothalamus (which activates the HPA axis) as well as ACTH and blood cortisol levels and tryptophan levels.
+The maximum occurred after 4 hours.57 In addition to noradrenaline in the hypothalamus, IL-1 also increases serotonin turnover in the entire brain1

 PFC